 Her hobbies include biking, listening to music, cooking, and community service in public education.
 She also enjoys running projects that focus on collaboration between in-service public school teachers and undergraduate teacher candidates.

 Anna Betancur is a veteran teacher with over 30 years of experience in Early Childhood, Kindergarten, and Special Education.
 She was born in Montero, Bolivia

 where she was raised as a bilingual and bicultural student.

 She moved to the U.S. at age 17 to finish high school and then started her teacher preparation program at Texas Woman’s University.
 She is fluent in English and Spanish and has taught bilingual education since its inception in Texas.

 Mrs. Betancur is passionate about the impact of culture, families, and the use of art and music in the classroom.
 These elements also promote a higher participation and involvement of family into the school setting, which in turn translates into long-term personal and academic success in children’s lives.

 Mrs. Betancur is the mother of three children whom she raised bilingual (Nando, performing arts; Andrés, high school Spanish teacher; and Tatiana, oil and gas industry).
-She also has five grandchildren whose parents she actively encourages and supports in their quest to raise a new generation of bilingual children.
+She also has six grandchildren whose parents she actively encourages and supports in their quest to raise a new generation of bilingual children.